dev-academy-programme/plug-resources/student-guide/free-money.md

 Could you build the same exercise from scratch?
 Do you want to be able to?
 Well, that's great to hear!

-Have a look at our resources for [Setting Up Plug](../segments/plug/setup.md) and [Cookie Cutter](../segments/plug/cookie-cutter.md).
+Have a look at our resources for [Setting Up Plug]({{book.setup}}) and [Cookie Cutter]({book.cookie-cutter}).

 Try using Cookie Cutter to build the scaffold of a new Plugin and have a look around.
 This is what we used to build the skeleton of the Free Money exercise, so a lot of the structure and names should be very familiar to you.

 Give yourself the challenge of following the same steps with the same end goal as the Free Money exercise, but do it without the hand-holding of our boilerplate.

 This could be quite a challenge, so it may be a task to come back to at a later time.
-If you are willing to give it a go however, be reflective and honest with yourself, and remember that the focus on your learning, not perfect regurgiation!
+If you are willing to give it a go however, be reflective and honest with yourself, and remember that the focus on your learning, not perfect regurgitation!

 ### Reach

 Have you completed all of the stretch goals in the `README` for Free Money?
 Can you think of any features that you could add the the Plugin?

-What if a user received less Free Money everytime they requests some?
+What if a user received less Free Money every time they requests some?
 What if there was a limit to how much Free Money a user could claim?
 What if there was a limit to how much Free Money could be given away to users, say, ([21 Million](https://www.quora.com/Why-is-there-a-limited-amount-of-bitcoin-available))?

 The possibilities are endless!

 Creating your own stretch goals is a great way to test your ingenuity and understanding when it comes to this tech.
 Like we said earlier, the potential of crypto is vast and yet unfulfilled.
-Start thinking creatively about what the possibilites of this technology are, it'll benefit you in the long run, we promise.
+Start thinking creatively about what the possibilities of this technology are, it'll benefit you in the long run, we promise.

 ---